aaryn101/vscode-simple-file-headers/README.md

     "text": [
         "// this is a single-line header that will be used by everything else" ],
-    "useWith": ["*"]
+    "useWith": ["*"],
+    "name": "Universal Header"
 }],
 ```

-* `text`: an array of strings, each string representing a line
+- `text`: an array of strings, each string representing a line
-  * variables can be added using `{MY_VAR_NAME}`, see [Using Variables](#using-variables) for more information
+  - variables can be added using `{MY_VAR_NAME}`, see [Using Variables](#using-variables) for more information
-* `useWith`: an array of language IDs to use this template with - see [VS Code Language Identifiers](https://code.visualstudio.com/docs/languages/identifiers) for more information
+- `useWith`: an array of language IDs to use this template with - see [VS Code Language Identifiers](https://code.visualstudio.com/docs/languages/identifiers) for more information
-  * you can use "\*" to indicate that the template should be used if a template with a more specific language ID can't be found
+  - you can use "\*" to indicate that the template can be used with any language
+- `name`: an optional string name for the template

 ## Using Variables